sajjadanwar0/laracasts-downloader/README.md

 ## Laracast Downloader
 This is the Go version of Laracasts downloader, ultra fast.
-For this be sure that go installed.
+For this be sure that go is installed.
 Currently work with series URI, in future version it will download by topics, larabits, by teacher.

 ### Features